realworldocaml/book/en/maps-and-hashtables.md

 ```

 Note that although it doesn't physically include the comparator, it
 still includes the comparator in its type.
+This is what is known as a
+_phantom type_, because the type reflects something about the logic of
+how the value was constructued, but the type doesn't correspond to any
+values directly represented in the underlying data structure.

-If we want to look something up in a tree, we need to provide the
+To look something up in a tree, we need to provide the comparator
-comparator explicitly.
+explicitly.

 ```ocaml
 # Map.Tree.find ~comparator:String.comparator ord_tree "snoo";;
 - : int option = Some 3
 ```

-The algorithm of `Map.find` depends on the fact that you're using the
+The algorithm of `Map.Tree.find` depends on the fact that you're using the
 same comparator when looking a value up as you were when you stored
 it.
 Accordingly, using the wrong comparator will lead to a type
 error.